vihang16/collision-info-frontend/README.md

 ## Future Course of action
 1. keep UI consistent irrespective of change in display size
+2. Show **loading** or **please wait** button when map is loading
-2. Draw a line between where user wants to find distance
+3. Draw a line between where user wants to find distance
-3. Search for the neares collision location from bike start/end location
+4. Search for the neares collision location from bike start/end location
-4. give different search criterias to use based on location/time or fatality.
+5. give different search criterias to use based on location/time or fatality.